| CloserLook > Romans > Romans 5:1-21 |

 these next few verses should be obvious, but so often they're not.

-from wrath through him.
-Paul is addressing a great paradox, here.
+is addressing a great paradox here.

-to have trouble trusting Him with everything else.
+trusting Him with everything else.

-And that's what V10 is all about --- "For if, when we were enemies, we were
+that's what V 10 is all about --- "For if, when we were enemies, we were reconciled to God by

-reconciled to God by the death of his Son, much more, being reconciled, we shall be saved by his life."
+the death of his Son, much more, being reconciled, we shall be saved by his life."

-Admittedly, the word "saved" might cause us some confusion.
+the word "saved" might

-our souls, but that's not the case here.
+that's not the case here.

 ~ ~ ~ ~ ~ ~

-The word salvation (or saved) in scripture, is the great inclusive word of the Gospel, gathering into itself all the redemptive acts and
+word salvation (or saved) in scripture is the great inclusive word of the

-processes.
+acts and processes.

 (1)

-We have been saved from the guilt
+We have been saved from the guilt and penalty of sin,

-and penalty of sin, and now have a place in heaven.
-(That's our usual understanding of the
+and now have a place in heaven.
+(That's our

-dominion of sin.
-(That's what we have here, in V10.)
+habit and dominion of sin.
+(That's what we have here, in V 10.)

-(3) We will be saved at Christ’s return.
-That is, our physical
+We will be saved at Christ’s return.
+That is, our physical body will be raised

-body will be raised incorruptible, and we will be brought into entire
+incorruptible, and we will be brought into entire conformity to Christ.

 ~ ~ ~ ~ ~ ~

-So, the real point of V10 is this.
+the real point of V10 is this: Not only has Jesus saved our

-Not only has Jesus saved our souls, but He wants to preserve every
+souls, but He wants to preserve every aspect of our lives.

-And that's a lesson we all need to learn.
+that's a lesson we all need to learn.

 ~ ~ ~ ~ ~ ~

-emphasizing Jesus’ love, and indeed God's great love, at this
+reason for emphasizing Jesus’ love, and indeed God's great love, at this

 particular point in scripture.

-As you will remember, He had just asked us to "glory in tribulations"; even though it is the medicine we all hate to take.
+in tribulations" even though it is the medicine we all hate to take.

-So, at such a time, when the bitter medicine touches our tongues,
+at such a time when the bitter medicine touches our tongues and burns all the

-and burns all the way down, it helps to remember who’s holding a spoon.
+way down, it helps to remember Who’s holding the spoon!

-Otherwise, tribulation might produce bitterness, rather than
+tribulation might produce bitterness rather than patience.

 We should "--- consider him that endured such